asciidoctor/asciidoctor-kroki/README.md

 ## Using Your Own Kroki

-By default this extension sends information and receives diagrams back from https://kroki.io.
+By default, this extension sends information and receives diagrams back from https://kroki.io.

 You may choose to use your own server due to: